ArneKramerSunderbrink/ratio/README_for_future_developers.md

 3. Replace `dummy_db.sqlite` with the database just downloaded from the server, do `flask db-init` and `flask db-add-dummy`, test again with the new database.
    If there is an error in the database itself (maybe the tool accidentally stored an `owl:NamedIndividual` without a `ctro` type or something like that, causing a crash when trying to display the subgraph in the tool), use your favourite SQL tool (e.g. SQLite directly or python with `sqlite3`) to find and fix it.
 4. Stop the tool on the server with `pkill gunicorn` and delete everything from the `~/ratio` folder.
+(Or better yet: Delete everything but `deploy.sh` and `gunicorn_conf.py` as you usually don't have to update these, and don't delete `ratio-0.1-py2.py3-none-any.whl` so that when you download the new whl from bashupload you can overwrite the old via
+   `mv new.whl ratio-0.1-py2.py3-none-any.whl` and thanks to autocompletion you don't have to input the name.)
 5. Install and run the updated tool on the server.
 See _Deploy with Gunicorn_ in `README.md`.

 Loose ends